janusvr/guide/docs/README.md

-# Guide to JanusVR
+# Welcome

-JanusVR is a 3D internet browser and visual editor where users can meet and create VR content together in real-time.
-Like internet browsers before it, the content made with Janus is hosted externally from itself, existing on the domain of your choice.
+[JanusVR](https://janusvr.github.io/guide/#/home/about) combines the power of internet freedom with the potential of virtual reality.
+Websites become immersing spaces linked by portals, where users can explore, collaborate, and author content on a platform that builds upon the open web.

 ## Features

-- Create WebXR content in a real-time collaborative editor
+- Create 3D content in a real-time collaborative editor with no code
-- Author with our extended HTML and javascript framework
+- Author using our extended HTML and Javascript framework with WebXR support
 - Easily add social and interlinked experiences to your virtual worlds
-- Open source native and web clients, networking server, and [tools](https://github.com/janusvr/janus-tools) for porting content
+- Open source C++ and JS web clients, networking server, and [tools](https://github.com/janusvr/janus-tools) for porting content
-- Optimized for 2D displays with support for Oculus Rift, HTC Vive, WMR, and other I/O
+- Optimized for 2D displays with VR support for Oculus Rift, HTC Vive, WMR, and other I/O
 - Navigate using traditional gamer controls, touch, teleportation, or 3D hand gestures
 - Real-time physics, physically based rendering, spatialized audio, glTF 2.0 support
 - Customize your avatar ([see examples](https://github.com/janusvr-examples/custom-avatars))